alexcrea/jacn-sdk/README.md

 ## List of things to do before this being usable:
 - [X] Make JSON schema
 - [X] Implement a better way to handle things
+- [X] Create example how to use the better way
-- [ ] Create example & docs of how to use the better way
+- [ ] docs of how to use the better way

 ## Need help or suggestion ?
 You can either create an issue/pr/discussion here or join [my discord](https://discord.gg/swBrMf327a)

+Please note, since I plan to participate myself in the incoming neuro game jam I will not be actively available for help in that period.

 ---